 Emily: “I remember before CrossFit I got to the point where I wasn’t even eating regular meals, because I’d wake up and I wouldn’t be hungry, and my metabolism was not functioning at all the way it was supposed to.
 I had spent so much time running and on the elliptical that I think my body was just used to storing fat and me starving it.
 Over time, through CrossFit, I started to eat more and more every year almost and with that, I continued to get leaner and leaner, and go through a slow progression of building muscle every year too.

-When I started dating my coach [now my husband] he really made it a point for me to [have to] actually eat three meals a day, which I know sounds stupid; [and so] that was probably in 2012, when I started eating regimented, healthy meals.
+When I started dating my coach [now husband, Ben,] he really made it a point for me to actually eat three meals a day, which I know sounds stupid; [and so] that was probably in 2012, when I started eating regimented, healthy meals.
 Then in 2013, I started to add in more chicken and rice, and then [over time] I just tweaked things here and there.
 I really just experimented with what works best [for me] going into my workouts.”

 Athlete Daily: I think it would surprise a lot of people that you’re not keeping track of everything that you eat, being that you are such a high-level athlete and nutrition is very important for your performance.